clarkent86/document_search/README.md

 ## Scaling for massive amounts of requests
 If I'm implemented the other improvements scaling for more requests is now probably bottlenecked on the query processing micro-service.
 Using a load balancer infront of the query microservice I would be able to scale that service up to handle as many queries as the backend can take.
 If I then notice the bottleneck being the backend, we could mirror the backend and but a load balancer between the query and backend as well.

+# Future work
+As mentioned above I still need to implement some things.
+Here's a list of potential future enhancements:
+- regex search API endpoint
+- index search API endpoint
+- swagger documentation
+- build a docker image
+- asynchronous calls to the string and regex search endpoints (not necessary for the index search since it's just a quick map lookup)
+- load-balanced asyncronous calls through a proxy to multiple deployed API versions of the app
+- add a PUT endpoint to submit new texts to the running API
+- backup the processed texts for use by the standalone apps for index search
+- could always use more unit testing!
+- more configurability of the app for rules on punctuation and other characters with terms via a loaded environment